PiotrSwietek/MC-Guys/Protocol.md

 node1 = LED
 node2 = BUTTON

-We had some werid problems with the connection to the nodes. looked like an network error. after updating the autostart and flash both devices everything was up and running. the restart of the node1 after plug it into my pc it tooks a little bit longer than 10-15s but all in all everything is now working. and we can continue with our exercise
+We had some weird problems with the connection to the nodes. looked like an network error. after updating the autostart and flash both devices everything was up and running. the restart of the node1 after plug it into my pc it tooks a little bit longer than 10-15s but all in all everything is now working. and we can continue with our exercise